feifan-xl/Simple-narrative/README.md

-THis profile used to share some of the front-end technologies used in CMP project
+This profile used to share some of the front-end technologies used in CMP project